Pandit: Synonym

 As ustad is equivalent to pandit but used for a Muslim man, similarly a music title that is equivalent to pandit and used for an Indian man itself is given the title of vidwan.
 Generally this title is given to a male Carnatic classical singer or instrument player.
 One prominent example is Vidwan Thetakudi Harihara Vinayakram.

 For a female Carnatic classical singer or musician, the title of Vidushi is given.

 Equivalent titles for women are Vidushi or Pandita (पण्डिता; पंडित).

-Kashmiri surname
+Kashmiri and Maharashtrian surname

 The Kashmiri Pandits are a Hindu clan from the Kashmir Valley in Jammu and Kashmir.
-Pandit as a last name is used by both Kashmiri Hindus and Kashmiri Muslim of Hindu lineage.
+Pandit as a last name is used by Kashmiri Hindus, Kashmiri Muslims of Hindu lineage and Maharashtrian (Marathi) Hindus.